EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 **Notice**: With the development of cryptographic technologies and improvement of computing capabilities, some cryptographic algorithms no longer apply to the current security field, such as insecure symmetric encryption algorithms DES and RC4, insecure asymmetric encryption algorithm RSA-1024, insecure hash algorithms SHA-0, SHA-1, MD2, MD4, and MD5, and insecure key negotiation algorithms DH-1024.
 Instead, AES-256, RSA-3072, SHA-256, PBKDF2, or stronger cryptographic algorithms are recommended.

 Test steps:
-1. Examine the code and confirm strong cryoptograhic cipher suites are used.
+1. Examine the code and confirm strong cryptographic cipher suites are used.
 2. User openssl to scan each port to verify the cipher suites used.

 4.3 Keys used to encrypt data cannot be hard-coded.